 Trailblazer Books by Dave and Neta Jackson are historical novels which introduce heroes of the Christian faith.
 The website provides a map, timeline, and various other resources corresponding to the books.
 The Bandit of Ashley Downs (introducing George Muller) had a tremendous impact on my life, as well as many of the others Trailblazer books that we’ve read.

 Heroes: Then and Now published by YWAM has an extensive list of Heroes of History and Christian Heroes: Then and Now.
-We’re looking forward to reading about the life of Dietrich Bonhoeffer together this fall.
+The books about C.S.
+Lewis, Dietrich Boenhoeffer, Corrie ten Boom, and Eric Liddell are a few we’ve enjoyed.
 These are excellent resources.

 The “We Were There” series is full of action and adventure.
 Historical events are retold through the eyes of children.
 Although out of print, they are fairly easy to find.
 For a complete book list, visit here.

-A list of resources about children’s literature (including many of the “maps” I used to find these books) is found here.
+A list of resources about children’s literature (including many of the “maps” I used to find these gems) is found here.